 - Injured person died before the expiration of the time allotted for filing the claim.

 Pursuant to Penal Code sections 4900 and following, the GCP reviews claims from persons who claim to have been erroneously convicted of a felony and incarcerated in a California state prison.
-A claim form is available here: PC4900 Claim Form .
-Please use this form when submitting a claim.
+See the PC4900 Claim Form.

 On August 24, 2007, Senate Bill 81 (Chapter 175, Statutes of 2007) was enacted to add language to Penal Code sections 1557, 4016.5, 4750, 4758 and 6005 and to Welfare and Institutions Code section 1776.
 The new statutory language that was added to these various code sections specifically addressed the issue of reimbursement of extradition expenses.
 The new language reads as follows:

 “No city, county, or other jurisdiction may file, and the state may not reimburse, a claim pursuant to this section that is presented to the Department of Corrections and Rehabilitation (CDCR) or to any other agency or department of the state more than six months after the close of the month in which the costs were incurred.”